GVE-Louvain: Fast Louvain Algorithm for Community Detection in Shared Memory Setting: Introduction

-In recent years, the collection of data and the relationships among them, represented as graphs, have reached unmatched levels.
-This has necessitated the design of efficient parallel algorithms for community detection on large networks.
-The multicore/shared memory setting is crucial for community detection due to its energy efficiency and the prevalence of hardware with extensive DRAM sizes.\ignore{Optimizing parallel community detection algorithms for modern hardware architectures can yield notable performance benefits and competitive advantages across applications.} However, many of the current algorithms for community detection are challenging to parallelize due to their irregular and inherently sequential nature \cite{com-halappanavar17}, in addition to the complexities of handling concurrency, optimizing data access, reducing contention, minimizing load imbalance.
-Existing studies on Louvain propose algorithmic optimizations and parallelization techniques, but do not address optimization for the aggregation phase of the Louvain algorithm, which emerges as a bottleneck after the local-moving phase of the algorithm has been optimized.
-Moreover, these optimization techniques are scattered over a number of papers, making it difficult for a reader to get a grip over them.
+\ignore{Optimizing parallel community detection algorithms for modern hardware architectures can yield notable performance benefits and competitive advantages across applications.
+However, many of the current algorithms for community detection are challenging to parallelize due to their irregular and inherently sequential nature \cite{com-halappanavar17}, in addition to the complexities of handling concurrency, optimizing data access, reducing contention, minimizing load imbalance.}